JingHuaMan/pintos/README.md

 # PINTOS

-This repository is only about project 1.
+This repository is about the thread part of `Pintos`.

 ![image-20210307174544179](README.assets/image-20210307174544179.png)